Using DNS-O-Matic allows you to pick and choose what dynamic DNS services you want to notify, all from one easy-to-use interface.

 |Value: <WAN IP from DNS-O-Matic>||Value: dynamic.<YourDomain.com>||Value: <YourDomain.com>|

-Your Cloudflare API Key is found in the My Account section, linked from the top right of the Cloudflare dashboard.
+Your Cloudflare API Key is found in the My Profile section, linked from the top right of the Cloudflare dashboard.

 One limit: if you have multiple A records for the hostname you are updating, DNS-O-Matic will update the first record found, not others.
 (For dynamic DNS, multiple A records for a single hostname is unlikely.)
 One possible workaround would be to change additional records to CNAME records pointing to the original A record as done in the example records above.